World's End Harem: Fantasia

 World's End Harem: Fantasia (終末のハーレム ファンタジア, Shūmatsu no Hāremu Fantajia) is a Japanese manga series written by LINK and illustrated by SAVAN.
 It is related to the World's End Harem series.
-The manga originally started in Shueisha's Ultra Jump in April 2018 and was transferred to the Shōnen Jump+ digital magazine in March 2022.
-It was also being published simultaneously on the Shōnen Jump+ digital magazine and Young Jump! app.
+The manga originally started in Shueisha's Ultra Jump in April 2018; it was also being published simultaneously on the Shōnen Jump+ and Young Jump! digital platforms, continuing digitally only since 2022.
 Seven Seas Entertainment licensed the manga and its spin-off for an English release under its Ghost Ship imprint for mature readers.

 Premise

 Ark is the young prince and heir to the throne of the small Kingdom of Nargala.
 Under the mentorship of the female knight Celine, he studies the way of the pen and the sword.
 One day, he is forcibly separated from his childhood love, Aurelia Isteshia, after she was chosen to be part of the harem of the Empire's leader.
 Determined to get her back, Ark stumbles upon a mysterious dark elf named Latiforiazhard who helps Ark undergo a powerful transformation.
 With his newfound power, Ark sets off on a journey with Latiforiazhard in order to fix the wrongs of the world.